docker-library/docs/nginx-agent/content.md

   port: 8038
 ```

-Once the nginx-agent.conf is updated with the API setting, here is an example of hoe to run the container with the updated `nginx-agent.conf` mounted and the port `8038` exposed:
+Once the nginx-agent.conf is updated with the API setting, here is an example of how to run the container with the updated `nginx-agent.conf` mounted and the port `8038` exposed:

 ```console
 $ docker run --name nginx-agent-container -d \